mmfrenkel/RunBuddy/README.md

 ## 3. Technologies

-This is a desktop application build using the following technologies
+This is a desktop application built using the following technologies:
 * Java
 * Swing